 Why I was so adamant that this very normal and expected part of a young girl’s life should remain hidden from one of her primary caretakers is something that I’ve thought about a lot since then, particularly around Ramadan.

 Every year, my father and I pretend that I’m fasting the full month when we both know that’s not possible since women on their periods don’t fast.
 “I don’t think I’ll go to prayer today,” I say casually when he asks if I’m ready for nightly prayers.
 “I’ll just pray at home.”

 There is definitely an aspect of shame when it comes to discussing periods and other normal female bodily functions, particularly in Muslim communities.
-The irony here is that the Prophet Mohammed himself never shied away from such discussions, but somehow today’s Muslims can’t get away from these conversations fast enough.
+The irony here is that people in the past never shied away from such discussions, but somehow today’s Muslims can’t get away from these conversations fast enough.
 And, in my case, I had the same shame, hidden beneath layers of secret Ramadan periods and conversations with friends.